 As people have embraced technology to keep in touch with loved ones, it’s offered the perfect time to try virtual training for the first time.
 Businesses are slowly getting back to work, some never stopped, and keeping people skilled and safe is more important than ever.

-Most major awarding bodies have recently allowed training providers like Project Skills Solutions to deliver learning virtually.
+Most major awarding bodies have recently allowed training providers like Project Skills Solutions to deliver virtual training.
 Ask your team to make the most of their furlough and upskill before returning to work.
 So what does a virtual training course look like?

 Virtual Training Courses